 IndoHealthcare Expo 2020 - April 1-3, 2020

 Hospital Expo 2020 - October 2020 (date to be confirmed)

 1. How many classes of medical devices are there in Indonesia?

-Medical devices are classified into four (4) classes based on the risk level in case of malfunction / failure/ misuse, namely: Class I (A)-Low Risk / In case of malfunction or misuse the device would not cause serious harm; Class II-A (B) and Class II-B (C)-Moderate Risk / In case of failure or misuse the device can give significant impact on the health of patients, but not a serious accident; and Class III (D)-High Risk / The failure or misuse of these devices can result in serious implications for the patients or nurses/operators.
+Medical devices are classified into four (4) classes based on the risk level in case of malfunction/failure/misuse, namely: Class I (A)-Low Risk / In case of malfunction or misuse the device would not cause serious harm; Class II-A (B) and Class II-B (C)-Moderate Risk / In case of failure or misuse the device can have a significant impact on the health of patients, but not a serious accident; and Class III (D)-High Risk / The failure or misuse of these devices can result in serious implications for the patients or nurses/operators.

 2. What is the timeline for Indonesia’s medical device registration process?

-MoH has enacted a new regulation, Permenkes No. 62 Year 2017, concerning Marketing Authorization of Medical Devices, In Vitro Diagnostic Medical Devices, and Household Health Supplies on January 13, 2018.
-The significant change noticed in this new regulation is the approval timeline.
-Previously, medical device registration in Indonesia could take about 6-8 months.
-Now, MoH has sped up the process to just 1-2 months between application and approval, depending on the class and subject to timely submission of all required documentation.
+On January 13, 2018, the MoH enacted a new regulation, Permenkes No. 62 Year 2017, concerning Marketing Authorization of Medical Devices, In Vitro Diagnostic Medical Devices, and Household Health Supplies.
+The significant change in this new regulation is the approval timeline.
+Application review times for medical device registration were halved and are now as follows:

 3. How much is the registration fee for a medical device in Indonesia?

 Official guidance on fees for the processing of a Class I (A) is US $115 (IDR1,500,000).
 For Class II-A (B) and II-B (C), the fee is US $230 (IDR3,000,000).
 Class III (D) is processed for a fee of US $340 (IDR5,000,000).